A major supermarket anticipates that demand for pumpkins will grow by 15% this year compared with 2020, now that coronavirus restrictions have eased.

 Steve Whitworth, manager at the farm, which supplies Tesco, said: “The quality this year is fantastic and over the last few months we have had just the right amount of sunshine and rain.”

-Classic carving pumpkins are still, by far, the most popular, Tesco said, but demand for novelty Red Devil and White Ghost varieties increased by more than 60 per cent last year.
+Classic carving pumpkins are still, by far, the most popular, Tesco said, but demand for novelty Red Devil and White Ghost varieties increased by more than 60% last year.

-The supermarket anticipates that demand for smaller, edible Sweet Culinary pumpkins will be up 15 per cent on last year, driven by the plant-based food boom.
+The supermarket anticipates that demand for smaller, edible Sweet Culinary pumpkins will be up 15% on last year, driven by the plant-based food boom.

 “The Sweet Culinary variety is already proving popular, especially with vegans who not only make traditional pies and soup out of them but also use them as centrepiece dishes,” said Ms Hampson.

-Last year, Tesco introduced a new variety called Autumnal Squash and it is anticipating demand will rocket by 300 per cent this October.
+Last year, Tesco introduced a new variety called Autumnal Squash and it is anticipating demand will rocket by 300% this October.